TheCGO/fiscalsim-us/docs/book/federalstate/snap/intro.md

 [^foodsecurity]: This {cite}`Mande:2023` research article investigates the childhood health impacts of the SNAP program (see https://pubmed.ncbi.nlm.nih.gov/36354297/).

 [^SNAPCPS]: This {cite}`Johnson-Motoyama:2022` research article investigates the relationship between state SNAP generostiy and statewide CPS events (see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9280401/).

+[^FarmBillProcess]: This {cite}`ERSUSDA:2023` USDA webpage outlines the policy process of the passing of the Farm Bill (see https://www.ers.usda.gov/topics/farm-economy/farm-commodity-policy/u-s-farm-policy-and-policy-process/).

+[^FarmPrimer]: This `Frye:2023` Farm Bill primer was graciously provided by Jason Frye at Terrapin Strategy consulting.